The Vancouver International Boat Show takes place in January at BC Place and at the marina at Granville Island. Hundreds of boats are for sale.

 Where Does the Boat Show Take Place?

-In 2026 much of the event is indoors in the West Building of the Vancouver Convention Centre at 1055 Canada Place.
+In 2027 much of the event is indoors at BC Place Stadium, located at 777 Pacific Boulevard.
 The event also takes place outdoors by the Granville Island Maritime Market & Marina at 1676 Duranleau Street.
 Free shuttle buses run continuously between the two venues.

 See the Vancouver Int’l Boat Show‘s website for full details about the event.